Paul Scriven, Baron Scriven: Personal life

-Scriven has lived in the Hunters Bar area, which he has taken his title from, of Sheffield since 1998.
+Scriven resides both in the Hunter's Bar area of Sheffield, which forms the territorial designation of his title and Saltburn-by-the-Sea in Teesside.

 He is a keen walker and cyclist, and is knowledgeable about the Scottish whisky trade.
 He is a lifelong supporter of Huddersfield Town A.F.C..

 In June 2017, Scriven married Dr. David Black, who had been his partner of twenty-two years.